jevakallio/cloudflare-pages-react-sqlite-starter/README.md

 npm run dev
 ```

 If you navigate to [localhost:3000](http://localhost:3000), you should see an empty website that displays the current time.
-The time is requested from a locally running Cloudflare D1 database, via a [a serverless edge function](functions/api/time).
+The time is requested from a locally running Cloudflare D1 database, via [a serverless edge function](functions/api/time).

+You can now start working on your application.
+To continue reading, follow either the [deployment guide](#deploying-your-project-to-cloudflare-pages) or start by [defining a database schema](#working-with-the-d1-sqlite-database) locally.

 ## Deploying your project to Cloudflare Pages